wolfgang101/include-mastodon-feed/readme.txt

 1. Upload the "include-mastodon-feed"  directory to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.
-1. Insert shortcode into any page.
+1. Insert the "Mastodon Feed" block in Gutenberg editor or the "[include-mastodon-feed]" shortcode into any page.

 = Shortcode example =
 `[include-mastodon-feed instance="YOUR-INSTANCE" account="YOUR-ACCOUNT-ID"]`